-The Razr gets a 16-megapixel main camera and it's just a single unit, mounted on the "lid" of the phone.
+The Razr 5G gets a 48-megapixel main camera and it's just a single unit, mounted on the "lid" of the phone.
 You can flip the phone open to use it as the main camera, or use the second display to use it for selfies.

-The internal camera on the Razr is 5-megapixels, sitting in that notch at the top of the display.
+The internal camera on the Razr is 20-megapixels, sitting in that notch at the top of the display.

-The Z Flip has a pair of cameras on the rear of the phone, the 12MP lens offering a wide-angle, which we always enjoy.
-What's not clear is if these are last year's cameras, or the newer sensor reportedly going into the Galaxy S20 - we suspect it's an older sensor.
+The Z Flip 5G has a pair of cameras on the rear of the phone, the 12MP lens offering a wide-angle, which we always enjoy.

-Certainly, it looks like Samsung is going to offer more options with its camera, but we do like that Motorola went with a simpler approach and there's beauty in the symmetry that comes from that single rear camera.
+Samsung therefore offers more options with its camera, but we do like that Motorola goes with a simpler approach and there's beauty in the symmetry that comes from that single rear camera.

-Samsung wins on the front camera though, as we much prefer the punch hole front camera to the notch of the Razr - and it obviously beats it on the megapixel count too.
+Samsung wins on the front camera though, as we much prefer the punch hole front camera to the notch of the Razr 5G - though the Moto beats Samsung on the megapixel count.

 Price and availability

-That we have two folding phones appearing within the same sort of timeframe is exciting.
-Certainly, the Moto Razr has won a lot of fans thanks to its appearance and we have to admit that having played with the phone on a couple of occasions, the nostalgia value around this form and design is huge - it's really desirable.
+Like the original, the Moto Razr 5G will likely win a lot of fans thanks to its appearance and we have to admit that the nostalgia value around this form and design is huge - it's really desirable.

-The Samsung Z Flip might not look quite as good, and the external display might be too small to be of any practical use compared to the Razr.
-But the hardware load-out is more appealing - in most aspects of the Z Flip's specs, Samsung has the edge.
+The Samsung Z Flip 5G might not have the same retro appeal and the external display might be too small to be of any practical use compared to the Razr 5G.
+But the processor load-out is more advanced and the design is more seamless overall.